 - Prior to posting, read some posts in the chosen forum, esp. any "sticky" posts at the top of the main forum page; note what kinds of questions get serious and respectful answers.
 Research your question further using the built-in forum search or the site: operator with search engines (see the miniFAQ below).

-- When posting anything other than a quick reply, using the Switch to Full Reply Screen button is highly encouraged (and required for attachments).
+- When posting anything other than a quick reply, using the Use Full Editor button is highly encouraged (and required for attachments).

 - Include relevant details, esp. the hardware platform, CHARMM version, compiler and version, and the operating system and version.